 Tilling the lawn and mixing compost into it at the same time is another method you might see suggested.

 Tilling the lawn might sound like a good idea, but we don’t recommend it.
-Tilling a lawn is a very labor-intensive work and can create a weed problem by unearthing weed seeds that were previously buried too deep to germinate.
+Tilling a lawn is labor-intensive and can create a problem by unearthing weed seeds that were previously buried too deep to germinate.

-Also, unless you properly level and compact the soil after tilling, you risk ending up with a very bumpy lawn.
+Also, you risk having a bumpy lawn if you properly level and compact the soil after tilling.
 Most of the time, dethatching and aerating your lawn will be sufficient to loosen the soil.